codesynthesis-com/odb/libodb-mysql/README.md

 page](https://codesynthesis.com/products/odb/).

 This package contains the MySQL ODB runtime library.
 Applications that include code generated for the MySQL database will need to link this library.

-Note that MariaDB can be used instead of MySQL.
+This runtime library in turn depends on `libmysqlclient`, MySQL client library.
+Note that the MariaDB client library can be used instead of MySQL.